Ditectrev/DP-203/README.md

 - [ ] Locally-redundant storage (LRS).
 - [ ] Geo-redundant storage (GRS).

-### You have several Azure Data Factory pipelines that contain a mix of the following types of activities. * Wrangling data flow * Notebook * Copy * jar Which two Azure services should you use to debug the activities?
-Each correct answer presents part of the solution NOTE: Each correct selection is worth one point.
+### You have several Azure Data Factory pipelines that contain a mix of the following types of activities.
+Wrangling data flow.
+Notebook.
+Copy jar.
+Which two Azure services should you use to debug the activities?

 - [ ] Azure HDInsight.
 - [x] Azure Databricks.